Agilatech/si1145/README.md

 from 1 to 11.

 In any case, this sensor is uncalibrated, so none of the returned values should be considered accurate.
-The values returned are in the right ballpark withing a 15-20% tolerance.
+The values returned are in the right ballpark within a 15-20% tolerance.

 ###Dependencies
 * node-gyp